-Website www.glenlee-pri.s-lanark.sch.uk
+Website www.glenlee-pri.s-lanark.sch.uk (our website is currently under construction)

-School information is also available through the School App and Twitter.
+School information is also available through the School App and Twitter/X.

 Glenlee Primary is a non-denominational school for boys and girls, which opened in 1965.
 The stages covered are Primary 1 to Primary 7 (i.e. pupils between 4 and a half years and 11 and a half years approximately).
 The school also has a nursery class, which caters for hearing impaired children and hearing children.